samatapatil/SuperSimpleStockMarket/README.md

 # SuperSimpleStockMarket

-JP Morgan Assignment of Super Simple stock assignment.
+JP Morgan Assignment of Super Simple stock market.

 Please download file 'Readme.docx'  and refer it for details of project .